 Allow the leftover Buffalo Chicken Casserole to cool to room temperature and then transfer it into an airtight container and store it in the refrigerator for 3 days.
 To reheat, place leftovers onto a sheet pan and broil until warm or microwave individual servings for 45 seconds to 1 minute.
 I don't recommend freezing leftovers, as the texture of the potatoes will change.

 I would classify this dish as mild-medium spice level.
 To keep the spice level lower, cut the amount of hot sauce in half.
 Alternatively, omit the hot sauce and use BBQ sauce instead for a delicious, mild BBQ chicken and potato casserole.

 No!
-While the bacon adds flavor to this dish, feel free to omit.
+While the bacon adds flavor to this dish, feel free to omit it.

 More Buffalo Chicken Recipes

 If you enjoyed this Buffalo Chicken Bake, I would love for you to leave a comment and review below.

 - 6 medium/large russet potatoes cut into 1 inch chunks